 Acrobatic is the performance of extraordinary feats of balance, agility and motor coordination.
 It can be found in many of the performing arts, and in many sports.
 In China, acrobatics have been a part of the culture since the Western Han Dynasty, over 2,500 years ago.

 Acrobatics is now an important part of modern Chinese variety art, where items include the universally recognized Lion Dance, oral stunts, pagoda of bowls, juggling, wire walking, etc. Unlike western magicians, whose props are part of a stage set, and employ smoke, mirrors, electronics and lighting effects, a Chinese acrobatic conjurer has to carry these items upon their person throughout their act, concealed beneath a loose gown till the climactic moment when they produce them to a stunned audience.

 Venue: Beijing Hutongs

 A leisure stroll in winding Beijing hutongs will give you an insight into the lives of ordinary Chinese people and reveal their social culture in today's Beijing City.
-Hutong means a lane or alley, is in fact the passage formed by lines of Siheyuan (a compound with houses around a courtyard) where old Beijing residents live.
-The gray-tiled houses and deep alleys crossing with each other in identical appearance like a maze, you will find it much fun to walk through but be care not to lost yourself.
+Hutong means a lane or a alley, is in fact the passage formed by lines of Siheyuan (a compound with houses around a courtyard) where old Beijing residents lived.
+The gray-tiled houses and deep alleys crossing with each other in identical appearance like a maze, you will find it much fun to walk through but be care not to lost yourself inside

 You can also choose a rickshaw-riding way to explore the hutongs and alleys in this city.